Chauvin trial: Why Minneapolis activists are looking beyond the verdict

 “Live in the nuance”

 Nine members of the Minneapolis City Council appeared on a stage in a city park less than two weeks after Mr. Floyd’s death last spring.
-The words “defund police” adorned the front of the platform, and the officials vowed to “end policing as we know it,” drawing cheers from the hundreds of people gathered.
+The words “Defund Police” adorned the front of the platform, and the officials vowed to “end policing as we know it,” drawing cheers from the hundreds of people gathered.

 The pledge earned national headlines and praise from progressive activists, who had pressed council members to take decisive action as the city reeled and raged.
 Days later, the 13-member council unanimously passed a resolution to initiate a yearlong process to “create a transformative new model for cultivating safety” – a signal that pursuing reforms would require patience as much as persistence.